Television: A Friend or a Foe?

 What To Do?

-Parents and nurseries should work together to minimize the number of hours children spend in front of the television; Because we believe in meaningful face-to-face interaction, our policy at Little Academy requires the exclusion of TV from our daily program.
+Parents and nurseries should work together to minimize the number of hours children spend in front of the television; Because we believe in meaningful face-to-face interaction, our policy at Little Steamers requires the exclusion of TV from our daily program.
 It is not only that, we also, during parental meetings, raise awareness about the dangers of long-exposure to TV, and encourage care givers to play with their children instead.

 There is no harm in moderate exposure to purposeful children programs.
 To achieve maximum benefits, parents are advised to watch TV with their children to encourage their critical thinking by commenting and asking questions.
 Child-parent interaction during this time reinforces conversation skills and discourages passiveness.